rebeccamoen/Structured-Query-Language/README.md

 # Structured-Query-Language
-Transact-SQL Exercises and Demonstrations from the Microsoft course DP-080: Querying with Transact-SQL and associated Microsoft Learn training content
+Transact-SQL Exercises from the Microsoft course DP-080: Querying with Transact-SQL and associated Microsoft Learn training content

 #### Modules
 	1. Getting Started with Transact-SQL